tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 ## Release Build Steps

 Now onto the fun stuff!
-CI builds are all well and goodm but we want to ship things.
+CI builds are all well and good but we want to ship things.

  For my release builds, I want to see semantic versions and a nuget package that I can send along to my Octopus Deploy instance